 3. Use a tripod or any other image stabilization equipment to reduce camera shake.
 Consider the following tips to ensure that your jewelry images will not come out blurry or out of focus.

 5. Check your device’s zoom capability.
 Always shoot 1 to 2m away from the jewelry and pay attention to the camera’s aperture settings.
 Don’t forget to use a good clip-on macro lens.
-Amazon has an enormous inventory of macro lens compatible with smartphones like the Xenvo iPhone Clarus 15x macro lens and AMIR macro lens with 10X magnification.
+Amazon has an enormous inventory of macro lenses compatible with smartphones like the Xenvo iPhone Clarus 15x macro lens and AMIR macro lens with 10X magnification.
 You don’t have to restrict yourself to these macro lenses.
 Explore your options and choose the most suitable lens for your subject.
-Click the link below for a complete smartphone jewelry photography tips.
+Click the link below for complete smartphone jewelry photography tips.

 How to Photograph a Necklace?